dirkkelderman/dirkkelderman/README.md

 A platform which we're building with former Ironhack bootcamp students.
 It's main focus is to bring mentor's in Amsterdam together as a community and let them share and create relevant content.
 This can be in the form of a discussion (forum) or E-learning.
 We're building the MVP now, launch is set for july.
   </td>
   <td align="center">
-  A recruitment platform which is to be launched august 2021.
-It's a data inspired website and supports the anonymous way of applying for a job.
-This is to ensure the qualities of a candidate are top priority, and not your name or country of origin.
+  A karaoke song request app for the most famous Dutch band: Tante Joke Karaoke Band.
+A full-stack NextJS webapplication with a user side for requesting karaoke songs.
+And an admin site, to cover all the event creation, moment making and song singing.
   </td>
 </tr>
   <tr>
     <td align="center">
       <ul>
-        <li><a href="https://www.meritude.nl/" target="_blank">Project website</a></li>
+        <li><a href="https://www.scconnect.nl/" target="_blank">Project website</a></li>
       </ul>
     </td>
     <td align="center">
       <ul>
-        <li><a href="https://schools-cool-amsterdam-platform-v2.vercel.app/login" target="_blank">Project website</a></li>
+        <li><a href="https://tantejokekaraokeband.nl/aanvragen" target="_blank">Project website</a></li>
       </ul>
     </td>
   </tr>